Suchiman/SerilogAnalyzer/README.md

 ## Serilog004: Constant MessageTemplate verifier
 Checks that MessageTemplates are constant values which is recommended practice so that events with different data / format arguments can be detected as the same event.

+## Serilog005: Unique Property name verifier
+Checks that all property names in a MessageTemplates are unique